DATA-606-2023-FALL-MONDAY/Shroff_Harsh/README.md

 ## Experience
 **Data Science Tech Intern**
 *[The Conservation Fund, Freshwater Institute, WV, USA](https://www.conservationfund.org/our-work/freshwater-institute)*
-Aug 2023 - Present
+Aug 2023 - Dec 2023
-- Contributing to various aquaculture and Recirculating Aquaculture Systems (RAS) research projects.
+- Implemented machine-vision algorithms on Raspberry Pi to streamline the traditional salmon coloration process by 80% efficiency.
-- Creating machine-vision algorithms to streamline the traditional salmon coloration process.
+- Developed a GUI in python to efficiently run the algorithm and process captured images.
-- Collaborating on studies focused on enhancing aquaculture techniques at the Conservation Fund, Freshwater Institute.
+- Designed a 3D printed case to encase an LCD screen, Raspberry PI 4, and HQ camera.

 **Graduate Research Assistant**